-Workers’ Compensation insurance is a type of business coverage that is purchased by the employer that provides benefits to the employee in the event of a job-related injury, regardless of who was at fault.
+Workers’ Compensation Insurance is a type of business coverage that is purchased by the employer that provides benefits to its employees in the event of a job-related injury, regardless of who was at fault.
 Job-related injuries can include physical injuries, illnesses, and even some psychological or stress-related injuries caused by performing job tasks.
 Florida law requires all employers to purchase Workers’ Compensation coverage when they have four or more employees.
-There are some differences in employee count for certain industries such as construction companies or farmers.
-This type of coverage also makes employers immune from some injury lawsuits by employees.
+There are varying requirements for employee count in certain industries such as construction or farming.
+This type of coverage also makes employers immune from most injury lawsuits by employees.

 Extra Expense Insurance